EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 #### Setting up VueApollo

-To set up the `VueApollo` plugin, we'll use the `ApolloClient` helper from `apollo-boost`, and pass it the URL to your GraphQL api endpoint:
+To set up the `VueApollo` plugin, we'll use the `ApolloClient` helper from `apollo-boost`, and pass it the URL of your GraphQL API endpoint:

 **main.js**
 ```js